The Pit Dragon Chronicles

-The Pit Dragon Chronicles is a series of science fiction and fantasy novels by Jane Yolen.
-The anthology is simply all of the first three books in one.
+The Pit Dragon Chronicles is a series of science fantasy novels by Jane Yolen.
+An omnibus volume collects the three volumes.
+According to Yolen, the trilogy is among her books which are often translated into other languages, and they have also been considered to be among her best known books.
+A fourth book in the series was published in 2009.

+Premise

 The books are set in the far future, on a desert planet called Austar IV, which has a history and climate similar to that of Australia.

-According to Jane Yolen, the installments of the Pit Dragon trilogy are among those of her books which are often translated into other languages, and they have also been considered to be among her best known books.
-A fourth book in the series was published in 2009.

-Storyline
+The series

-Book 1: Dragon's Blood
+Dragon's Blood (1982)

-(1982) The story starts with a bond boy named Jakkin, working with many others in Sarkkhan's dragon nursery.
+The story starts with a bond boy named Jakkin, working with many others in Sarkkhan's dragon nursery.

 Jakkin plans to steal a baby dragon from the farm to raise, hoping to train the dragon to fight and earn him enough money to buy himself out of bond.
 He eventually succeeds after having been badly injured during the day's work, as one of the hatchling dragons was "miscounted", thus no one would notice if it was missing, though it is eventually revealed that Sarkkhan had purposely given him the opportunity to steal the hatchling, knowing that Jakkin was literate and could read the breeder's chart posted on the door.

 Jakkin stows the tiny dragon away to an oasis that he had previously found.
 Akki, a girl at the nursery, eventually discovers his secret, and helps him, building a strong relationship in the process.
 After a full year of training and growing, Akki arranges a way for Jakkin and his beautiful red dragon to get to the pits.
 The red dragon’s first battle is hard won, and as it turned out too late for Jakkin, Sarkkhan was watching the fight.
 Fortunately, Sarkkhan took well to the idea of Jakkin raising the dragon, even admitting that he had known about Jakkin’s secret all along.
 Triumphant, after Sarkkhan tells him that it's a girl, Jakkin names his dragon "Heart’s Blood".

 As the story continues, Jakkin finds out more about the strained relationship between Sarkkhan and Akki.
 In the end, Akki leaves the nursery.